bensie/elb_health_check_go/README.md

 # ELB Health Check

-AWS elastic load balancers and application load balancers are awesome, but their health checks are pretty dumb.
-It's not possible to specify any headers (such as the Host header), making it impossible for virtual hosts to be taken into account when determining if the host is healthy or not.
+AWS elastic load balancers and application load balancers are awesome, but it's not possible to specify any headers (such as the Host header) to allow for virtual hosts to be taken into account when determining if the host is healthy or not.

 ## What problems does this app intend to solve?

-* A health check pinging the default virtualhost is no meaningful indication of whether or not your app is up or down
+- A health check pinging the default virtualhost is not a meaningful indication of whether or not your app is up or down.
-* You have multiple applications that all must be up for the ELB/ALB to consider your host healthy
+- You have multiple applications that all must be up for the ELB/ALB to consider your host healthy.
-* Hitting port 80 with default ELB health checks triggers a 301 redirect to HTTPS even though HTTPS is terminated at the ELB :facepalm:
+- Hitting port 80 with default ELB health checks triggers a 301 redirect to HTTPS even though HTTPS is terminated at the ELB.

 ## How do I use this?